 - 1. Explain the structure and workings of the juvenile justice system. - 2.
 Describe the laws and legal proceedings concerning juveniles. - 3.
-Define the special problems involving juveniles in the legal system. - 4.
-Critically analyze the distinctions between the adult and juvenile justice systems. - 5.
-Critically evaluate Constitutional protections extended to juveniles through judicial decisions.
+Describe the special problems involving juveniles in the legal system.

 B. Course Objectives

 Upon completion of this course the student will be able to: